kvborkar100/MyNotes/airflow.md

 db = connect(host, credentials)
 db.insert(sql_request)
 ```
-- Action Operator - Excuting commands, functions
+- Action Operator - Excuting commands, functions eg. python, bash script
-- Transfer Operator - allows to transfer data
+- Transfer Operator - allows to transfer data eg. any operator transfering data
-- Sensor Operators - wait for some thing to happen
+- Sensor Operators - wait for some thing to happen eg. waiting for file to land at specific location

 **Task** - is an operator